Hiya, folks, I'm Rush Lindbaugh, the big voice on the right.

 The man who shot Osama bin Laden.

-I gotta I gotta run on.
+I got to run on.

-I appreciate it though, Ferris.
+I appreciate it, though, Ferris.

-Thanks very much for the uh for the call.
+Thanks very much for the call.

 Here's Rich in White Plains, New York, just down the road.